 To make a mass measurement on a given particle, one or more reference protons were selected (protons being differentiated from deuterons on the basis of scattering range measurements) running at similar depth in the emulsion to the track being measured.
 The variation of gap density d with range R was roughly determined and found to be proportional to $R^{0.52\pm0.05}$.
-The gap density of the K particle was measured for 200μ and then the gap density of the reference protons at the same depth and approximately twice the range (chosen to make the gas density almost identical) was measured for 200μ .
+The gap density of the K particle was measured for 200μ and then the gap density of the range (chosen to make the gas density almost identical) was measured for 200μ .